blog

 Somewhere in a posting I just saw, the comparison was made to what our parents/grandparents/great grandparents were asked to do in going to war:

-We, the poster caption states, are being asked to sit in our homes, not literally, but to stay home, wash our hands regularly, go out only when we need to do so, use common sense from a fully informed perspective – our ‘war’ is with the COVID-19 virus and that deadly virus will ‘March’ on every day.
-Our medical system cannot ‘fix’ this and it cannot handle the volume of patients that will absolutely need care if we don’t socially distance.
-The responsibility or our well-being and health is each individual’s responsibility.
+We, the poster caption states, are being asked to sit in our homes, not literally, but to stay home, wash our hands regularly, go out only when we need to do so, wear masks responsibly for the sake of everyone, and use common sense from a fully informed perspective – our ‘war’ is with the COVID-19 virus and that deadly virus will ‘March’ on every day.
+Our medical system cannot ‘fix’ this and it cannot handle the volume of patients that will absolutely need care if we don’t socially distance and take every precaution we can.
+The responsibility for our well-being and health is each individual’s responsibility.
 As I update this blog 4 days later, I urge readers to look at what is being reported from Bergamo, Italy – Wall Street Journal article.
 We can learn from Bergamo and get very determined to contain this virus.
 Not to decide is to decide.
-The health-pool of wide open possibility is contaminated and yet we can make decisions and act to flatten this viral curve.
+The health-pool is contaminated and wide open possibility is restricted for very, very good reasons.
+And yet we can make decisions and act to flatten this viral curve.
 Sadly, but with full commitment, I tumble home to staying at home and so, so wish everyone is able to do the same to the best of your ability.
-My hat is off in profound gratitude to frontline medical personnel who deal daily with the realities of those infected with the corona virus – those infected and those treating them do not have the privilege of choice to social distance as most of us have.
+My hat is off in profound gratitude to front-line medical personnel who deal daily with the realities of those infected with the corona virus – those infected and those treating them do not have the privilege of choice to social distance and take the precautions as most of us have.